KmeCnin/fiddlestick/README.md

 - html/js/css types can be editable elements (textarea, input, etc.) or readonly elements (div, span, etc.).

 ## Example
+You can use multiple fiddlesticks in the same page.
+Editable data must be placed in `<textarea>` and un-editable data can be for instance in a `<div>`.
+You can `display: none` a block of fiddlestick in order to hide it from the user but it will still be concatenated to your rendered fiddlestick.
 ```html
 <!-- One first Fiddlestick -->
 <textarea data-fiddlestick-id="first-fiddlestick" data-fiddlestick-type="html">